agbomonica/omnifood-app/README.md

 # Omnifood Website

-Omnifood is a premium food subscription plan that offers healthy and nutritional meals customed to user's needs.
+Omnifood is a premium food subscription plan that offers healthy and nutritional meals customized to user's needs.

 ## Core Technologies: